ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-cons-work-cluster.md

 | 2 IOPS/GB | This option is designed for most general-purpose workloads.
 Example applications include hosting small databases, backing up web applications, or virtual machine disk images for a hypervisor. |
 | 4 IOPS/GB | This option is designed for higher-intensity workloads that have a high percentage of active data at a time.
 Example applications include transactional databases. |
 | 10 IOPS/GB | This option is designed for the most demanding workload types, such as analytics.
 Example applications include high-transaction databases and other performance-sensitive databases.
 This performance level is limited to a maximum capacity of 4 TB per file share. |
 {: caption="Table 1.
-NFS performance level options" caption-side="top"}
+NFS performance level options" caption-side="bottom"}

 ## Networking type
 {: #scb-orderinginstance-consoli-private-nics}